-Then, our attention turns to Hurricane Hermine.
-Hermine will make landfall over Florida, then move up the East Coast Friday through Saturday.
+All eyes are on Hurricane Hermine.
+Hermine will make landfall over Florida within the next few hours, then move up the East Coast Friday through Saturday.
 Friday, you can expect a mix of sun and clouds to start the day with a chance for a few isolated showers.
 The rain and wind will pick up Friday evening and throughout the night as Hermine moves closer.
 North Carolina will see the rain first as it moves south to north.
 The rain will then spread into Hampton Roads.
 Rain will be widespread and heavy, especially on Saturday and some areas could see 6+ inches of rain.
 We could also see winds with gusts 50+ mph, especially along the coast.
 Since we’ll have strong northeast winds, we’ll have to worry about tidal flooding.
-High tide at Sewell’s Point on Saturday are at 11:09 am. and 11:25 p.m.
+High tide at Sewell’s Point on Saturday at 11:09 am. and 11:25 p.m.
 On Sunday, high tide is at 11:47 a.m.
 Hermine will also cause rough surf and a high risk of rip currents.

 What to expect from Hermine Friday night into Saturday:

 - Isolated tornadoes, which are always possible with a storm that makes landfall.